twentyfortysix/uccnc_probe_xyz_with_TLS/README.md

 The TLS (Tool length sensor) is normally used for the Z height probing.
 As the TLS is just a plain sensor which sends coordinates anytime it is touched it can be easily used for other axes right?

-The changes in the probing macro is not big deal.. see the code and comments What you need in order turn this concept to reality, is:
+The changes in the probing macro is not big deal.. see the code and comments. <br>
+What you need in order turn this concept to reality, is:
 - a probe tool.
 Some kind of screew or something with stopper that defines its length.
 - Measure the length and the "probe tool" diameter.